 ** When the Teacher-Librarian is absent, library services cannot be provided for faculty and students - no exceptions!!!
 The library space can still, if reserved in advance, be used under the supervision of the classroom teacher or an administrator, but no books or other resources may be checked out or taken from the library.

-** A reminder that when Holly Anderson, the Attendance and Textbook ICT, is in the library, as a classified employee she cannot supervise students or assist students with library needs.
+** A reminder that when Amy Richardson, the Attendance and Textbook ICT, is in the library, as a classified employee she cannot supervise students or assist students with library needs.
 The class teacher must remain in the library and supervise their students at all times.

 Generally, teachers and staff are given unlimited use of library materials.
 All materials need to be checked out.
 Please do not remove materials from the library without checking them out first.
 The length of time for each staff checkout is 3 weeks, but his can be modified depending on individual needs.